wlerin/feralfilehosting/Feral Wiki/SSH/SSH tunnels - MyEnTunnel 3.5 and Plink/readme.md

 MyEnTunnel does not support passing keyfile passphrases to the server.
 PAGEANT MUST BE USED or use a keyfile with no passphrase.

-Please see the PAGEANT - pagnt section of the [SSH Guide Super](https://www.feralhosting.com/faq/view?question=165) and download and install the [putty-0.62-installer.exe](http://the.earth.li/~sgtatham/putty/latest/x86/putty-0.62-installer.exe) bundle.
+Please see [Putty - using PAGEANT](https://www.feralhosting.com/faq/view?question=241)  FAQ and download and install the [putty installer](hhttps://www.feralhosting.com/faq/view?question=12) bundle.

-If you installed putty using the putty installer then you can either double click on a keyfile to load it or find PAGEANT located here (Program files (x86)/PuTTy/) for creating a custom short cut as shown in the Super guide.
+If you installed putty using the putty installer then you can either double click on a keyfile to load it or find PAGEANT, located here `Program files (x86)/PuTTy/`, for creating a custom short cut as shown in the PAGEANT guide.

 **Step 4**